S1mpleCod/DPPS/README.md

 # DPPS
-Densest Multipartite Subgraph Search Algorithm
+The technical report for Densest Multipartite Subgraph Search in Heterogeneous Information Networks is provided here.